macimax/WIKI_STEPMANIA/User-Data-Locations.md

 Songs and other add-ons can be loaded from StepMania's user data directory, using the subfolders provided within.

+For songs, the folder hierarchy ''must'' be `Songs/Group name/Song folder`.
+Similarly, themes must be `Themes/Theme name/[theme folders and metrics.ini]`.
+If these folders are any deeper in hierarchy, SM will not load them properly.

 #### macOS notes
 The *~/Library* directory is hidden from Finder by default, which makes adding content on OS X somewhat cumbersome.
 You can follow the instructions from the Wiki page on [Manually Changing Preferences](Manually-Changing-Preferences) but use the path provided above to access your StepMania profile directory.